BenjaminNolan/lumbricus/README.md

 ## Quick start

-Create a database in your favourite rDBMS system and grant at least SELECT, INSERT, UPDATE and DELETE on it to a user and password of your choosing.
+Create a database in your favourite rDBMS system and grant at least `SELECT`, `INSERT`, `UPDATE` and `DELETE` on it to a user and password of your choosing.
 Import the appropriate schema file from `db/schemata/` into your new DB.

     cd /path/to/where/you/want/lumbricus/to/live